 Repeat prescriptions will be ready in 72 working hours from your request.
-Please note if your prescription request is NOT on your repeat prescription your request will take longer to process and the doctor may wish to speak with you.
+Please note if your prescription request is NOT on your repeat prescription (also known as acute medication) your request will take longer to process and the doctor may wish to speak with you.
 Delays may also occur if your medication request is different from what your doctor has prescribed for you.

 We will return your prescription to you by post if a stamped addressed envelope is provided.

 Many chemists offer a delivery and collection service.
 Speak to your preferred chemist directly for details.
 This means that you do not have to come to the surgery to collect your prescription and then take it to a chemist.